ysenarath/emergency-incident-detection-web-intelligence-2020/README.md

 This repository contains source code for our work on traffic accident detection in paper titled

+@article{senarath2020emergency,
-Senarath, Y., Nannapaneni, S., Purohit, H., & Dubey, A. (2020).
-Emergency Incident Detection from Crowdsourced Waze Data using Bayesian Information Fusion. arXiv preprint arXiv:2011.05440.
+  title={Emergency Incident Detection from Crowdsourced Waze Data using Bayesian Information Fusion}, author={Senarath, Yasas and Nannapaneni, Saideep and Purohit, Hemant and Dubey, Abhishek}, journal={IEEE/WIC/ACM Web Intelligence}, year={2020}
+}